 Viewing Tip: Increase the volume and the playback speed according to your preferences.
 Volume control is the speaker icon on the lower left; playback speed is the gear button on the lower right.

-See more pictures on the NCSU Extension webpage for bittercress.
+See more pictures on the NCSU Extension webpage for hairy bittercress.

-The pic in the header shows you a 2" diameter, young bittercress snapped in February.
-This picture shows you a 4" diameter, older plant captured in the wild this week.
-Please note how many tiny flowers and seed pods are on this plant.
+The picture above shows a 2" diameter, young hairy bittercress; this pic shows a 4" diameter, older plant.
+Note all the tiny flowers and seed pods on one plant.
 It's bursting with life!

 Hairy bittercress is an annual weed in the mustard family.
-Can you believe it, another edible weed?
-Is this going to be a trend?
+Can you believe it, another edible weed?!
 The flavor is strong, like you'd expect out of a mustard relative.
 If you choose not to take a test nibble to see if you want to include it in your salad, then there are three paths for eradication.